ignasiusadhitia/gamehub/README.md

 ### Libraries and Technologies

-Accesses RAWG Video Games Database API for video games related data Uses React and React Hooks
+* Accesses RAWG Video Games Database API for video games related data
+* Uses React and React Hooks
-Uses Axios for data fetching, included in a custom React Hook Uses React Router for routing
+* Uses Axios for data fetching, included in a custom React Hook
+* Uses React Router for routing
-Styled with Styled Components
+* Styled with Material-UI
-Uses icons from Styled Icons
+* Uses icons from Material-UI Icons
-Uses Material-UI for styling

 ### Project setup